 You would be most welcome at Southampton for purely selfish reasons as we have a wheel chair car and need lots of 7 & quarter to service the railway and of course you might be a nice chap too!!!
 D

 The Princess of Wales is well and happy, with the 990 alongside.
 The Princess Royal almost has a ticket.
 The Aspinal emerges.
-A little 3 1/2" part built 4F waits and still need a rake of clerestory coaches.
+A little 3 1/2" 4F waits birth and we still need a rake of clerestory coaches.
 Southampton Society of Model Engineers www.southamptonsme.org